Godsmith/trainfinity3/README.md

 ## TODO

-- Select stations to show content
+- Station description is not updated when content changes
 - Select trains to
   - show content
   - show destinations